 - It will say, “Congratulations!
 Your selection is confirmed.
 This party can make a new FASTPASS selection at such and such time.”
 Note that time.
 You can make a new selection even if you have not used the other FASTPASSES yet.
 Each ride may have different FASTPASS party members.

-- Click View My Sections and you should see the ride and the return window.
-The window is an hour, but you can use it 5 minutes before the return window and up to 10 minutes after.
+- Back a the home screen under My Plans, click See All Plans and you should see any rides and the return windows you have reserved, as well as dining reservations.
+The return window is an hour, but you can use it 5 minutes before the return window and up to 10 minutes after.

-- Scan your park ticket or pass at the FASTPASS return entrance (saves phone battery) or the app by clicking Redeem FASTPASS.
+- To redeem your FASTPASS, scan your park ticket or pass at the FASTPASS return entrance (saves phone battery) or the app by clicking Redeem FASTPASS.
 It may also just pop up on your device when the pass is ready.

 - Take a screen shot of the reservation just in case you have trouble accessing the app or you need to check what time you can reserve your next FASTPASS without opening the app.

 How will I use the FASTPASS at the attraction?